puppetlabs/puppetlabs-peadm/documentation/provision.md

 Installation content can be downloaded from [https://puppet.com/try-puppet/puppet-enterprise/download/](https://puppet.com/try-puppet/puppet-enterprise/download/).

+## Online usage

+The peadm::provision plan can be configured to download installation content directly to hosts.
+To configure online installation, set the `download_mode` parameter of the `peadm::provision` plan to `direct`.
+The direct mode is often more efficient when PE hosts have a route to the internet.

 ## Hostnames and Certificate Names

 The various host parameters given to the peadm::provision or peadm::action::install plans will be set as Puppet certificate names.
 You must use the names here that you want the servers to be identified as by Puppet.